-During July 2014, we completed our multicenter clinical trial evaluating the safety and effectiveness of the INTEGRA® Dermal Regeneration Template for the Treatment of Diabetic Foot Ulcers ("the DFU study") and we are in the process of evaluating all of the data.
+During July 2014, we completed our multicenter clinical trial evaluating the safety and effectiveness of the INTEGRA® Dermal Regeneration Template for the Treatment of Diabetic Foot Ulcers ("the DFU study"), and we are in the process of evaluating all of the data.
 We are currently preparing submissions in advance of our clinical publication, reimbursement and regulatory strategies.
-We expect to submit the data from this clinical trial to the Food and Drug Administration (FDA) by the end of 2014.
+We expect to submit the data from this clinical trial to the Unites States Food and Drug Administration ("FDA") by the end of 2014.
 In parallel, we will pursue publishing the data in a peer-reviewed journal.
-An FDA approval, coupled with published data, is the key to securing reimbursement.
+An FDA approval, coupled with published data, is the key to securing reimbursement from third-party payors such as the Centers for Medicare and Medicaid Services, and other large private payors.
 We anticipate commercializing the resulting DFU product mid-2016.